-What Causes Appetite Loss During Pregnancy?
+What Causes Appetite Changes During Pregnancy?

 If you notice that you’re starting to lose your appetite, it can be due to your disinterest in certain foods or the lack of desire to eat altogether.

 It’s important to know the difference between low appetite and food aversion.
-Food aversion is the strong dislike of certain kinds of food, whereas a low appetite or loss of appetite occurs when you don’t have the desire to eat at all.
+Food aversion is the strong dislike of certain kinds of food, whereas a low or loss of appetite occurs when you don’t have the desire to eat at all.

 Food aversions are extremely common, such as: